About Miracle Fruit

 This is what makes miracle berry's properties unique compared with other natural/artificial sweeteners and what makes it truly stand alone in functionality.
 In essence the difference with miracle berry is when tasting a sour food, is what you are tasting is the natural flavor notes of the food and not the miracle fruit itself.
 The sour tastes are interpreted by our taste buds as sweet, so the miracle berry tricks our taste buds senses to decode the flavors differently, to how we would usually.
 With Sweeteners, for example the natural sweetener Stevia, what you taste is the food and the Stevia applied, therefore tasting both.
 With miracle fruit it brings out the NATURAL flavors that are already in a sour food or drink item, converting them to sweetness, as opposed to applying sweetness to it.
 So in summary you are applying nothing to the food or drink with miracle fruit!

-Miracle Fruit in the Modern day & Legal Status
+Miracle Fruit in the Modern day & it's Legal Status

 Later in the 1970s the effort to commercialize the fruits abilities ended in a controversial failure, Robert Harvey a post graduate bio medical student in the 1960's had come across the fruit and decided to begin a company, in which miraculin was extracted from the berry with the purpose of being used as a food additive in commercial food and drink products.